Thomas Kaplan: Foreign policy

 Kaplan is a member of the Council on Foreign Relations.
-He also belongs to the International Council of the Belfer Center for Science and International Affairs at Harvard University, where Kaplan, scholar Graham Allison and American General David Petraeus created the Recanati–Kaplan Foundation Fellows Program for intelligence officers from around the globe.
-All applicants must come with the personal recommendation of their agency heads.
+He belongs to the International Council of the Belfer Center for Science and International Affairs at Harvard University, where Kaplan, scholar Graham Allison and American General David Petraeus created the Recanati–Kaplan Foundation Fellows Program for intelligence officers from around the globe.
 A similar program was established in 2020 at the Yale Jackson School of Global Affairs, the Petraeus-Recanati-Kaplan Fellowship, which brings select special military operators to Yale University for a one-year global affairs master's.
 In 2022, the Recanati-Kaplan Applied History Initiative was created at the Cambridge Middle East and North Africa Forum, a think-tank based at the University of Cambridge, "to inform Middle East policy with deep historical insight".

 In 2018, along with French philosopher and activist Bernard-Henri Lévy, Kaplan co-founded Justice for Kurds (JFK), a New York-based, not-for-profit advocacy group that seeks to educate and raise public awareness about the Kurdish cause in the U.S. and globally.
-Kaplan serves as Chairman of the group.
-JFK’s Advisory Council features policymakers, journalists, intellectuals, diplomats, military commanders, and artists.
+Kaplan serves as chairman of the group.
+JFK's Advisory Council features policymakers, journalists, intellectuals, diplomats, military commanders, and artists.

+While an affirmed “Persophile” who often and publicly recalls the merits of Iran's civilization, Kaplan is regularly targeted by official Iranian media for his opposition to the regime.
+Along with Sheldon and Miriam Adelson, Kaplan contributed three-quarters of the 1.7 million dollar revenue of United Against Nuclear Iran (UANI) in 2013.
+The following year, Kaplan was drawn into a defamation case in which UANI was sued by a Greek businessman whom the group claimed was doing business with Iran.
+The civil suit was later dismissed after the intervention of the Obama Administration which claimed “that the case could jeopardize U.S. national security by revealing state secrets.”

-Kaplan, along with Sheldon and Miriam Adelson, contributed three-quarters of the 1.7 million dollar revenue of United Against Nuclear Iran (UANI) in 2013.
-In 2017 Kaplan gave a speech at a conference for the organization in which he compared Iran to a reticulated python devouring a goat as well as saying that the Iranian government because of their Shiite Muslim beliefs "pursue a strategy of 'taqiyya', or religious dissimulation" to conceal its imperial aims.
+In 2017 Kaplan gave a speech at a UANI conference in which he compared Iran's activities in Iraq to a reticulated python devouring a goat as well as saying that the Iranian government because of their Shiite Muslim beliefs "pursue a strategy of 'taqiyya', or religious dissimulation" to conceal its imperial aims.
+In response to the speech, in October 2017, the Persian Wildlife Heritage Foundation (PWHF), a conservation organization based in Iran, severed ties with the Kaplan-founded NGO, Panthera.
+In a letter to Panthera PWHF said, “His allegations about our country are absolutely baseless and his statements are insulting to our country and its people,” the letter continued.
+“We are very sorry to see personal politics have a negative impact on conservation, but these are unusual times.”
+The activists ended up getting arrested by the Iranian government under charges of treason, though they have maintained their innocence since.